zhiming99/rpc-frmwrk/README.md

 6. Logging service

 ---
+[`Thu Nov 04 2021 09:34:51 PM Beijing`]
+1. The Java code generator is almost code complete.
+But encountered some difficulty with deserializing maps.
+Fixing it may take a few days.

 [`Fri Oct 22 2021 06:18:56 PM Beijing`]
 1. The progress of Java support is faster than python, because I have followed Python module's architecture.
 I will work out the Java generator before starting to debug.